 Does your company operate like a baseball team?
 Are you and your co-workers a bunch of superstars?
 Do you each work independently most of the time, each aware of company goals that you align with your personal goals?
 Does each superstar have his or her own timetable, striving to be the best at what he or she does?Tweet

-Recently my son traded in his truck for a 2014 Mazda 6.
+Recently my son traded in his truck for a brand new Mazda.
 Talk about making the buying decision stress-free: This dealership stepped up to the plate on the trade-in value based on the “Kelly Bluebook”, was equally competitive with other dealerships on the purchase price and offered 0% financing for 36 months paid bi-monthly.
 The paperwork (without any “funny/shady” stuff normally associated with hucksters) was done in less time than it took to do the test drive.Tweet